A Journey of Seeking Pressure and Forces in the Nucleon: Momentum Current Density: Relation to Forces and Potentials

-This conserved current directly derived from Noether's theorem for a global symmetry is called the canonical current.
-A relativistic theory symmetric under the Poincar\'e group generates the EMT and angular momentum tensor as conserved currents.

-However, as shown in Eq. (\ref{eq:Conserved-Current}), Noether's theorem uniquely determines only the total conserved charges; the conserved current densities can differ by a divergence-free term, called the superpotential.
+While Noether's theorem determines uniquely the total conserved charges, the conserved current densities can differ by a divergence-free term, called the superpotential.
 For example, one can define a new conserved EMT as,

 where $\chi^{[\rho\mu]\nu}$ is the superpotential, a function of fields $\Phi$, anti-symmetric in $\rho,\mu$.
 We may call the ambiguities in choosing the superpotential as ``gauge degrees of freedom''.
 For example, in gauge theories like QED and QCD, the canonical EMT is neither gauge-invariant nor symmetric.
 Such a problem is remedied by using the Belinfante-Rosenfeld improvement~\cite{BELINFANTE1940449}, where one constructs a superpotential from the spin angular momentum tensor $S^{\rho\mu\nu}$,